rtmyers/BackboneQuiz/README.md

 A simple test application for Backbone employment consideration.

-The first repo for this was accidentally created privately, so I've re-deployed it in this public repo.
+The first repo for this was mistakenly created privately, so I've re-deployed it in this public repo.

 To start using this application :